criblio/appscope/website/src/pages/documentation/config-files.md

   summaryperiod : 10                # in seconds
   commanddir : '/tmp'
   #  commanddir supports changes to configuration settings of running
-  #  processees.
+  #  processes.
 At every summary period the library looks in commanddir
   #  to see if a file named scope.<pid> exists.  (where pid is the process ID
   #  of the process running with scope.)
 If it exists, it processes every
   #  line for environment variable-style commands: